 22 February 2014

 Pre-Spanish Philippines is known to have used an ancient writing system called Baybayin.
 This was noted by both Spanish priest Pedro Chirino in his book Relación de las islas Filipinas in 1604 and historian Antonio de Morga in his book Sucesos de las Islas Filipinas in 1609.
-None of these sources mention though of the origin of the Baybayin or of the place where it was first discovered.
+However, none of these sources mention the origin of the Baybayin or of the place where it was first discovered.

 Ferdinand Magellan’s chronicler Antonio Pigafetta wrote that Visayans were not literate in 1521.
 However, Miguel Lopez de Legazpi, who became the first governor of the Philippines in the 1500s, refuted this.
 In his writings, Legazpi reported that Visayans used a system of letters and characters, which they learned from the Malays.

 Legaspi’s claim was supported a century later by Jesuit historian Francisco Ignacio Alcina, who wrote that Visayans had a system of writing they learned from Tagalogs, who, in turn, learned it from the Borneans.
 He called this system of writing the “moro writing”.